moaliSafaei/Machine_Learning/README.md

 # Machine_Learning

-This repository showcases two illustrative examples, shedding light on the power of learning-based methods.
+This repository showcases two illustrative examples, shedding light on different machine learning methods.

 ## Example 1: Breast Cancer Prediction
+#### Dataset: "breast_cancer.csv"

 Breast cancer is a global health concern, demanding urgent attention.
 Furthermore, acccurate prediction of breast cancer plays a crucial role in our current world.
-To address this issue, a generic example is presented, here:
+To address this issue, a generic example named Example_1 is presented:
-The dataset, named “breast_cancer.csv,” belongs to this example.
-The predictive model is implemented in the Jupyter notebook file titled “LogisticRegression_Prediction.ipynb”

 ### Key Steps:
  1. Data Preprocessing: Detecting and handling missing values and outliers.
  2. Feature Visualization: Properly visualizing the distribution of dataset features.